Hi, Continue visiting your profile

 • Central regulator of innate immune inflammation

-• Highly relevant for biomarker discovery and immune profiling
+• Transcriptional signatures enable biomarker discovery and immune profiling

 Core components of the inflammasome pathway